My Advice to Someone Newly Diagnosed with MS

 Water is essential in helping our bodies feel and function at their best.
 I've noticed dehydration worsens my symptoms including my nystagmus, energy levels, concentration, bladder and circulation.
 I've learnt to make it part of my morning ritual now because I find it so important.
 As soon as I wake-up I drink a large glass to 500ml, then another 1L throughout the day, plus lots of cups of herbal tea.
 My smoothie bowls and smoothies are also really hydrating.

 8. MOVE the great gift that is - your BODY

 Exercise has many facets that help with MS symptoms.
 It improves your physical condition - which will keep you strong and mobile.
-When I was in rehabilitation and learning to walk again, the physios told me that a big reason why stroke patients don't walk again is because they have no core strength, they become so de-conditioned that they literally can't walk again.
+When I was in rehabilitation and learning to walk again, the physios told me that a big reason why stroke patients don't walk again is because they have no core strength, they become de-conditioned through lack of movement and they literally can't walk again.
 This made me realise how important it is to keep my core conditioned and strong.
 Exercise also improves circulation thus improving blood flow and oxygen to the brain, and it also produces endorphins which will lift your mood and make you feel all the happy vibes.
 A strong core also improves posture, correct posture or a straight back held up with strong stomach muscles will relieve the pressure on your bladder from slouching.
 OMS recommends exercise 20-30 minutes around 5 times per week preferably outdoors.
 Whatever your capable of doing even if it's stretching then try to do it as much as possible.
 Exercise also increases neuroplasticity, a term used when your brain expands and learns new pathways and ways to do things.

 9. FOCUS ON THE POSITIVES

 Depression has now been shown as low level brain inflammation which negatively impacts MS, it worsens symptoms and decline.
 So whatever you do you need to implement a positive thinking strategy to stay healthy and happy with MS. Exercise is fantastic for this as it produces natural endorphins (happy hormones) that will elevate your mood.
 But your attitude is really key.